HaddingaJ/DL-Project-Forecasting-with-Text-and-Numeric-Data/README.md

 -
 - Analysis_multimodal.ipynb: Build and evaluate multimodal dataset, architecture and model.
 Provides the final models, evaluation statistics and figures

+- ric_sector_lookup.csv and SPX_leavers_joiners.xlsx are data files used for adding firm metadata

 Running the notebooks should be carried out sequentially: